mohameddjafarhenni-sudo/CLO-Calculator/README.md

 ![App Screenshot](Screenshot.jpeg)

 Grade Outcomes Dashboard is a bilingual (Arabic/English) quality monitoring tool for higher-education courses.
 It centralises student rosters, assessment plans, grades, course learning outcomes (CLOs), and auto-generated Word reports so faculty can track progress, analyse achievement, and share structured evidence with quality assurance teams.
+The project is now a standalone Vite + React application that can deploy directly to Vercel as a static site.

 ## Key Features